-If she were trying to drop the hint that you should take her to this restaurant, she wouldn’t have told you to check it out and left it at that.
+In the event she was trying to drop a hint that you should take her to this restaurant, she wouldn’t have told you to check it out and left it at that.

-Telling you to check it out would indicate that she was thinking about you going to said restaurant with someone else or perhaps even by yourself.
+Telling you to check it out indicates she was thinking about you going to said restaurant with someone else or by yourself.

 If she actually wanted to be the one to go with you, she would have at least said something like, “We should check it out sometime,” or “We should go there for lunch sometime and check it out.”

-She would include the both of you in what she says.
-She wouldn’t just have you be the only one to check it out.
+She includes the two of you in what she says, as opposed to having you be the only one to check it out.

 Perhaps you like this girl and feel like she has been showing you some signs of interest recently.

-I understand why you would look to anything she says as a sign that she may be interested in you.
+I understand why you are looking to anything she says as a sign that she is interested in you.

 When she told you that you should check out a restaurant, she said it with a lack of definition or commitment.